Return to the main character page here.

 - Battle in the Center of the Mind: His method of killing people is to force them into dreams and kill them there.

 - Body Horror: Downplayed.
-It looks like those huge nails embedded into his chest fasten him to the bed, but they actually don't... though they're still huge nails embedded into his chest.
+It looks like those huge nails embedded into his chest are what keeps him fastened to the bed, but they actually don't.
+They're still huge nails embedded into his chest.

 - Creepy Monotone: Speaks in deadpan albeit rapid fire monotone.